A summary for understanding exchange rates. Factors that affect exchange rates and the impact of exchange rates on the economy.

 An exchange rate is determined by the supply and demand for the currency.
 If there was greater demand for Pound Sterling, it would cause the value to increase.
 Example: An appreciation in the exchange rate could occur if the UK has:

 - Higher interest rates.
-Higher interest rates makes it more attractive to save in the UK, therefore more investors will switch to British banks, therefore the value of the pound will increase.
+Higher interest rates make it more attractive to save in the UK, therefore more investors will switch to British banks.
+Therefore the value of the pound will increase.

 See also: Factors influencing exchange rates